ReboreExplore/CHATtacker/README.md

 2. **Medical Officer** - ***Dr. GPT*** 👨‍⚕️

+    The model is assigned the role of a medical officer whose responsibility is to provide basic medical advise when asked about a deseases or conditions by the user.
+The role is hacked by performing a **Misleading Instruction** attack in order to make the model output bad advise.
+For example, when asked about obesity the model may suggest avoiding sugar and incorperating physical excercise.
+However, when hacked, it encourages the patient/user to eat more sugar and avoid physical excercise.
+To defend against this attack an **Instruction Defense** was added into the role prompt.
+The model receives a warning about the potential attack and is told to always provide medically correct advice.
+Consequently, the attack becomes ineffective.

+    The code can be found [here](role_playing_medical_officer.ipynb)

 3. **History Teacher** - ***History Teacher- GPT*** 👨‍🏫

 4. **Transportation Officer** - ***Mr. Bilal*** 👷‍♂️